mistekko/cff/README.md

 }
 ```

+Lastly, I recommend customising the toolbar to remove the superfluous and useless items.
+To enter the necessary menu, right click any unused space on the toolbar and press `Alt-c` or click "Customise Toolbar...".

 ## The future
 This theme is still rather rough.
 Expect many improvements, but don't expect them to come quickly.